graphql/graphiql/packages/vscode-graphql/README.md

 You can find [detailed information here](https://github.com/graphql/graphql-wg/tree/main/membership).
 If you have issues, please email [operations@graphql.org](mailto:operations@graphql.org).

 If your company benefits from GraphQL and you would like to provide essential financial support for the systems and people that power our community, please also consider membership in the [GraphQL Foundation](https://foundation.graphql.org/join).

+## Credit

+This repository was originally created and maintained by [@divyenduz](https://github.com/divyenduz), thanks Divyendu!

+He granted it to graphql foundation in 2020.

 ## License